ben-currie/preprocess_prototype/README.md

 preprocess(switch,filepath,outpath)
 arguments:
--switch (boolean) dictates whether the preprocess suite is running manual or demo mode -filepath (string) is where an input path is passed in -outpath (string) is passed an empty string if no output path is specified
+- switch (boolean) dictates whether the preprocess suite is running manual or demo mode
+- filepath (string) is where an input path is passed in
+- outpath (string) is passed an empty string if no output path is specified

 MED_BRIGHTNESS is used to control the threshold with which the median brightness of a given filepath image is compared against.
 This value can be changed to make the algorithm for brightness adjustment more or less sensitive (bigger adjustments in brightness).
 The default value is 160.00